decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 let k=min{f+1,n-1}
-Round 1: each party broadcasts its value (using above) End of round k: output the maximum non-bot value from any broadcast
+Round 1: each party broadcasts its value (using above) End of round k: output the maximum non-⊥ value from any broadcast
 ```

 **Weak Validity (output is the input of some party):**